A life changing secret is kept from a very ill daughter.

 Noni didn't grow as fast as the normal child but she was beautiful and so smart.
 She consumed books and was an excellent student.
 Noni never went to public school.
 She had a great tutor and was above average on all standardized tests.

 She could carry on conversations with adults.
 I remember a very serious Noni, at the age of eight, announcing she understood Quantum Physics.
 She might have.

 She read Harry Potter but also was interested in how everything in the Universe worked.

-I worried that she was missing social interaction with healthy children.
+I worried that she was missing social interaction with other children.
 Scanning the Internet, I found chat rooms and support groups.